+My research interests range across algebra, geometry, algebraic geometry and mathematical physics, with integrability a unifying theme.
 Integrable systems are those that can be solved exactly and they appear in significant physical and mathematical settings.
-Their modern study involves many branches of mathematics, particularly algebra, geometry and algebraic geometry with computational aspects of these also important.
+Their modern study involves many branches of mathematics, particularly those just noted, with computational aspects of these also important.
 Examples of such systems range from classical mechanics to (quantum) field theory and indeed supersymmetric gauge theories relate both of these.
+Riemann surfaces, their geometry and function theory are an important ingredient here.
 I am happy to supervise a suitably well-qualified student on any of the above aspects depending on their interests.

 I have two main research interests: an active interest in supersymmetry in many of its manifestations, and a more latent one on homological methods in mathematical physics.
 Sometimes the two interests align and sometimes they don't.
 Right now they are partially aligned and much of the supersymmetric research I'm currently pursuing involves homological methods in Lie theory.

 I am presently supervising three students: one student in his final year on the latter topic, and two students (one in his second year and another who has just started) in the third of the above topics.
 I may be able to supervise a student in either of the first two (related) topics, but it is not a priority.
 In any case, a good solid background in differential geometry and Lie (representation) theory is a must.